 Season with salt and pepper and transfer into a lidded jar.

 Cook the pasta according to the package instructions.
-Within five minutes before your pasta is done, add your vegetables into the same pot.
+Within five minutes before your pasta is done, add your vegetables (zucchini, green peas and asparagus) into the same pot.

 Drain everything and transfer into a bowl.